jerr0328/simple-flask-auth-app/README.md

 Passlib is used since it was in the examples on how to set up a Flask application with JWT.
 Flask-BCrypt might be a better replacement (see Future Improvements section above).

+Initial tests written cover ~70% of total code and most of the core code.
+It does not check the testing tools like the users endpoint nor the logout feature.